The Seven Sins of Memory: Suggestibility

 Suggestibility is somewhat similar to misattribution, but with the inclusion of overt suggestion.
 It is the acceptance of a false suggestion made by others.
 Memories of the past are often influenced by the manner in which they are recalled, and when subtle emphasis is placed on certain aspects which might seem likely to a specific type of memory, those emphasized aspects are sometimes incorporated into the recollection, whether or not they occurred.
 For example, a person sees a crime being committed by a redheaded man.
 Subsequently, after reading in the newspaper that the crime was committed by a brown-haired man, the witness "remembers" a brown-haired man instead of a redheaded man.

 Loftus and Palmer's work into leading questions is an example of such suggestibility.

 Bias

 The sin of bias is similar to the sin of suggestibility in that one's current feelings and worldview distort remembrance of past events.
-This can pertain to specific incidences and the general conception one has of a certain period in one's life.
+This can pertain to specific incidents and the general conception one has of a certain period in one's life.
 Memories encoded with a certain amount of stimulation and emotion are more easily recalled.
 Thus, a contented adult might look back with fondness on his or her childhood, induced to do so by positive memories from that time, which might not be representative of his/her average mood during his/her childhood.